vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

     a minimum of code.
 However, the data added to the event structure then grows by an additional word.

-2. The originating source could be stored as simply the unique identifier string.
-This requires that all reporting of delivery status proceed through a dictionary lookup instead of simply sending it through a channel, increasing the run-time overhead.
+2. The source could be stored as simply the unique identifier string.
+This requires that all reporting of finalization status proceed through a dictionary lookup instead of simply sending it through a channel, increasing the run-time overhead.